Category Archives: Uncategorized

 • Shoe Dog.
 (If you can’t stand to go deep on semiconductors, try running shoes.)

 • Let my People Go Surfing.
-(Memoir by Yvon Chounaird, founder of Patagonia, and a pioneer in corporate responsibility.)
+(Memoir by Yvon Chounaird, founder of Patagonia, and a pioneer in corporate social responsibility.)

 • The Wright Brothers.
 (Fantastically interesting book, at least to me.)